treefishuk/treefishuk.github.io/_posts/2017-9-10-top-5-nuget-packages-for-asp-mvc-automapper.md

 If you use a single file for your mappings the file can get huge and messy very quickly.

-I would recomend a sinlge mapping file per entity.
+I would recomend a single mapping file per entity.

 For Example :